 And from my recollection, there was no illuminated “taxi” sign on the car’s rooftop.
 Hmm….can you imagine how this all turned out?

 My Cautionary Tale

-My trust was entirely unwarranted.
+My trust was, as it turned out, entirely unwarranted.
 About 15 minutes into the trip, I asked how much it would likely be so I could prepare my cash.
 I presumed it would be something in the range of 35 or 40 Euros (remember, this was the early 2000s.)

 The driver tersely responded.
 “Tout dépend du trafic!”
 (It all depends on the traffic!)
 “Oui, bien sur”, I answered, still calm, “but can you at least give me an estimate?”

 “Oh, probablement 50, 60 Euros.
 On verra!”
 (Oh, probably 50 or 60 Euros.
 We’ll see!”

 Guess what?
 I only had a 50 Euro bill in my wallet.
 I started to panic a bit.
 After asking why there was no meter, the driver told me (again, in clipped and annoyed tones) that they weren’t “that sort of company.”